| Home | Biography | Portraits | Sketches | Other Paintings | Letters & Newspaper Articles |

 Herbert Colborne Oakley (1869 - 1944)

 Aside from painting and sketching, Herbert C. Oakley was a prolific letter writer.
-His notebooks used to record the "Letters Received And Answered" show the unusual extent of this activity.
+The many notebooks, in which he recorded the "Letters Received And Answered", show the unusual extent of this activity.
 However apart from a letter of condolence written to the Arnold family in St. David's, no records exist of those he wrote to friends and family, that might have provided an insight into his life as an artist and the associated trials and tribulations he encountered - as well as whatever successes he may have achieved.

-Included in this section, under "Newspaper Articles" are those that report on his lectures in Southampton.
-Also included are "letters" written while traveling in France and Italy, to a friend in Southampton - letters that may well have been understood by both he and the friend to be for publication.
+In the "Letters From Abroad" section are a sample of the "letters" written while traveling in France and Italy, to a friend in Southampton - letters that may well have been understood by both he and the friend to be for publication in the Southampton newspaper the "Southern Daily Echo".
 One article in particular stands out, the one written in Florence on hearing of the death of John Singer Sargent, the artist who appears to have had the greatest influence his own work, primarily his portraits.

 In his middle and later years (and possibly earlier), he wrote extensively and passionately to local newspapers, about any subject that aroused his interest.
 He certainly did not feel reserved in making his point, however he always aimed for the morally high ground in developing and expounding his points and arguments.
-This seems clearly to be a reflection of his strong christian beliefs.
-Included here as examples of his interests, as well as his passion, are those written on a variety of subjects - social issues, political events, environmental concerns of that era, and lastly, but possibly most important to him, religious issues.
+This seems clearly to be a reflection of his strong Christian beliefs.
+A sampling of his letters are included in the section "The Concerned Citizen - Letters To The Editor", as examples of his interests, as well as his passion.
+They are written on a variety of subjects - social issues, political events, environmental concerns of that era, and lastly, but possibly most important to him, religious issues.

 1924 Photo courtesy of the "JSS Virtual Gallery" |

-The "JSS Virtual Gallery", referenced above, is a wonderful example of a comprehensive and in-depth study of a truly famous artist, and one of the world's greatest portrait painters.
+The "JSS Virtual Gallery" website, referenced above, is a truly comprehensive resource on the life and work of a famous artist, and one of the world's greatest portrait painters.
 Sargent quite obviously inspired Oakley, and may have heavily influenced his technique.
 For those interested, you can find here virtually all of Sargent's portraits - and draw your own conclusions about a possible influence.

 Good examples are the portraits of :